softwareunderground/52things/README.md

 - 5 libraries for geologists: pynoddy, qgis, pygmt, pandas/welly/striplog, etc.
 - Is the subsurface a Graph? (ask the author of noddy/pynoddy)
 - 5 libraries for geobiologists: dplyr, magrittr (maybe), tidyr, vegan, ggplot2
+- Innovative geo-solutions: Your organization fears change, so now what?

 ## Promises, promises